Sony A6600: settings, tips and tricks

 Record Setting (video):

-You can choose the quality of recorded video here.
+You can choose the quality of the recorded video here.
 Select the image size, frame rate, and image quality for movie recording.
 The higher the bit-rate, the higher the picture quality.
 Frame- and bit-rate differ depending on your movie file format.

 When File Format is set to XAVC S 4K you have these options: